DeepwaterExploration/DWE_OS_2/system_api/README.md

 go build && clear && ./system_api

 ## Usage
+The system api is responsible for:
+- connecting to, disconecting from, and searching for wifi networks
+- Shutting down/restarting the device
+- Get cpu usage and temperature
+- Get running processes

+All requests are done to a http server running on port 5050
 #### Available Commands

 Here is a list of all the available commands: